-There is vegetative mitigation for a residence farther down the road (left and out of the view) but no vegetative mitigation is proposed at this location.
+There is vegetative mitigation for a residence farther down the road (left and out of the view) but no vegetative is mitigation proposed at this location.
 Vegetative plantings are typically placed at the fence line or at the edge of the Project parcel boundary.
 The land slopes up higher behind the fence line and would limit the effects of screening located at lower elevation if proposed in this location.

-VP15a Slayton Road, View Northeast - Conquest (LSZ 1,3; Distance 134 feet)
+10.2.1.5 VP15a Slayton Road, View Northeast - Conquest (LSZ 1,3; Distance 134 feet)

-VP15a is located at the central portion of the site on Slayton Road, approximately 134 feet from the Project fence line in the vicinity of several residences located west and south, out of view of the photo.
-The view faces northeast.
-This VP was chosen because it represents unobstructed Project views that may be experienced by two residences in closer proximity to the Project located behind the viewer.
-Existing conditions depict an open cultivated field that typically is comprised of corn-row crops but is currently fallow.
+VP15a is located at the central portion of the site on Slayton Road approximately 134 feet from the Project fence line.
+The viewing location is at the corner of the field that is in view and represents what vehicular traffic would see upon approach to the Project looking to the northeast.
+Existing conditions depict an open cultivated field that typically is comprised of cornrow crops but is currently fallow.

-Due to viewer proximity, the clarity of the installation is high, ranging to weaker in the distance where panels break the horizon line across the view.
+Due to viewer proximity from the VP15a vantage point, the clarity of the installation is high, ranging to weaker in the distance where panels break the horizon line across the view.
 The fencing and panels contrast strongly with the organic natural setting of the plain agricultural landscape.
 The arrays are the primary objects seen in the simulation from a close distance and are dominant in the view.
-Project Part 1 visual contrasts are rated as strong.
+Visual contrasts are rated as strong.

-As depicted on the Landscape Plan drawings included in Appendix 11-2, the proposed mitigation for this location is intended to provide screening for approximately five non-participating residences in the vicinity (that are out of the view of the photo).
+As depicted on the Landscape Plan drawings included in Appendix 11-2, the proposed mitigation for this location is intended to provide screening for approximately four nonparticipating residences in the vicinity.
+Two of those residences are approximately 170 feet behind the viewer.
+For each of the four residences there are existing trees that are expected to partially screen views to the arrays.
+Despite the existing trees, additional Project mitigation is also proposed to provide more of a vegetative buffer with year-round screening.
 The landscape plantings also serve to block views along the open roadway.
 Accordingly, it is expected that there will be partial views as the proposed landscaping grows to maturity as demonstrated in the simulation with mitigation at 5 years.
 With the inclusion of vegetative mitigation, views are softened and moderated as the trees and shrubs are more congruous with a natural environment and the Project color and value contrasts are reduced.
 Views of the mitigation for motorists will be intermittent and of short duration while longer duration views of the vegetative buffer will be obtained by residences.

-VP16a Lake Road/State Route 38, View Northeast - Conquest (LSZ 1,3; Distance 545 feet)
+10.2.1.6 VP16a Lake Road/State Route 38, View Northeast - Conquest (LSZ 1,3; Distance 545 feet)

 This viewpoint generally represents a view at the western side of the Project.
 VP16a is on Lake Road approximately 180 feet west of the intersection of State Route 38.
 Route 38 can be seen in the photo middle ground going up the hill.
 The viewer is looking to the northeast and is approximately 545 feet from the Project fence line.
 Existing conditions show open field mixed with forested areas and a house at the top of the hill in the background.
 VP16a vantage point was chosen to show contextual landscape conditions in the vicinity of the house and also an area with snowmobile use.
-Table 24-4 indicates that seasonal private snowmobile trails are the only listed visual resources that may experience views of the Project.
+Table 4 indicates that seasonal private snowmobile trails are the only listed visual resources that may experience views of the Project.
 Discrete segments of NY State Snowmobile Association trail S55B runs through the area paralleling State Route 38 in the middle ground view.